 Those applicants who want to take admission in this programme must satisfy the following condition:

-- Applicants must have acquired minimum of 2 years work experience in the cadre at supervisory level.
+- Applicants must have acquired minimum of 2 years work experience in the cadre at the supervisory level.

 Master of Financial Services Management Syllabus